juanedflores/taskpi/README.md

 # taskpi
-A task manager intended for my raspberry pi zero W with a hyperpixel 4.0" display.
+A task manager intended for my Raspberry Pi Zero W with a hyperpixel 4.0" display.

 Uses:
   * Taskwarrior and taskd (task server)